oogles/djem/docs/ref/template_tags.rst

 Template Tags
 =============

-Django Goodies provides several template tags as part of the ``goodies`` tag library.
+Djem provides several template tags as part of the ``djem`` tag library.

 .. _tags-ifperm:

 ``ifperm``
 ----------

-The ``{% ifperm %}`` tag performs an object-level permission check, and if that check passes the contents of the block are output.
-To perform the permission check, it requires a ``User`` instance, the name of the permission and a model object.
-The check will pass if the given user has the given permission on the given model object.
+The ``{% ifperm %}`` block tag performs an object-level permission check and, if that check *passes*, renders contents of the block.
+To perform the permission check, it requires a ``User`` instance, the name of the permission and a model instance.
+The check will pass if the given user has the given permission on the given instance.

 .. code-block:: html+django

-    {% load goodies %}
+    {% load djem %}
     ...
     {% ifperm user 'polls.vote_on_question' question_obj %}
         <a href="{% url 'vote' question_obj.pk %}">Vote Now</a>
     {% endifperm %}
     ...

-The tag supports an ``else`` block, which will be output if the permissions check fails.
+The tag supports an ``else`` block, which will be rendered if the user does not have permission.

 .. code-block:: html+django

-    {% load goodies %}
+    {% load djem %}
     ...
     {% ifperm user 'polls.vote_on_question' question_obj %}
         <a href="{% url 'vote' question_obj.pk %}">Vote Now</a>